…and they’re off! We’re in the middle of the 2019 Cheltenham Festival of horse racing, which means it’s a busy, busy time in the Cotswolds right now!

 - Book your accommodation early!
 Some accommodation providers in Cheltenham can be booked up years in advance, with repeat customers and corporate groups often securing the best spots.
 If you want to stay in the town of Cheltenham Spa during Cheltenham Festival week and haven’t booked well in advance…er…good luck!
 Smaller bed & breakfasts or perhaps even AirBnbs might be your best bet, but don’t hold your breath, or expect anywhere to be cheap!
 Most people travel into Cheltenham from further afield, taking the opportunity to stay elsewhere in the Cotswolds, or in one of the larger surrounding towns such as Gloucester, Worcester or Stratford-upon-Avon.
 Be warned though: even at an hour’s drive or more away from the racecourse, you’ll find your accommodation options limited.

 - Book your transportation early!
 In line with the above advice, if you intend to travel to Cheltenham from outside of the town, think about how you’re going to get from A to B, and back again!
 Taxis can be very expensive, parking at the race course is limited, and just about everyone arriving and leaving the race course will end up being stuck in traffic at some point!
 If you’re in a large group and are thinking of hiring a minibus or coach, this is something you will also need to consider well in advance of your trip.
 Speaking for the Stratford-upon-Avon area, there are only a handful minibus and coach operators around, and demand for passenger carrying vehicles is extremely high.
-Alcester Minibus Hire, the private hire side of Go Cotswolds, already has minibus bookings for some dates during Cheltenham Festival 2017!!
+Go Cotswolds already has minibus bookings for some dates during Cheltenham Festival 2020!!

 - Expect crowds!
 Cheltenham, with its resident population of around 120,000 people, is a pretty quiet town at most other times of the year.
 During Cheltenham Week however, the population swells to three or four times that number – so don’t expect it to be quiet then!
 Traffic into and out of the town can also be horrendous, so if you’re not going to watch the racing, I suggest coming back another time!

-- If you can’t get to Cheltenham…two other famous race meetings in England to try are the Grand National at Aintree racecourse near Liverpool (7-9th April 2016), and Royal Ascot in Berkshire (15th-18th June 2016).
+- If you can’t get to Cheltenham…two other famous race meetings in England to try are the Grand National at Aintree racecourse near Liverpool (4–6th April 2019), and Royal Ascot in Berkshire (18th-22nd June 2019).
 If you’re unsuccessful at getting tickets for any of these, or if you want to experience English horse racing on a smaller scale, there are plenty of other race meets all over the country.
 There is a race course right here in Stratford-upon-Avon, and Warwick or Worcester aren’t too far away.
-If you need a minibus, we might be able to help: click here for details of our private hire service!